amirdeljouyi/Fraud-Detection-Divar/README.md

 # Detecting Fraud On Divar Using Machine Learning
-to detect fraud on divar dataset, first of all, we need to labeling dataset unsupervised by clustering and find farthest points for each cluster, secondly use classification algorithm for prediction
+To detect fraud on divar dataset, first of all, we need to labeling dataset unsupervised by clustering and find farthest points for each cluster, secondly use classification algorithm for prediction
 ## Steps:
 1. Preproccessing
 2. Normalize Data